Plutone11011/GameReqsAPI/README.md

 This resource yields a subset of informations of the game resource.
 The endpoint is `/games/recommended_requirements` In particular, it returns only the `recommended_requirements` object of the games response object.
 As such, it accepts the same parameters as the **Games** resource.

+### Data modification
+It is possible to create new resources with `POST /games`.
+The body is a JSON containing all the properties described in the Games resource.
+The only required value here is *name*.

+The API provides also a way to update resources with `PUT /games`.
+The object is the same as the POST request, with the only difference being the id, which is a required field.

+It's possible to delete resources too, with `DELETE /games/<id_game>`.

 ## Contributing
 Contributions are encouraged.
 Please refer to CONTRIBUTING.md